spine-generic/spine-generic/docs/documentation.rst

 Quality Control
 ---------------

-After the processing is run, check your Quality Control (QC) report, by opening double clicking on the file ``qc/index.html``.
+After running the analysis, check your Quality Control (QC) report by opening the file ``qc/index.html``.
 Use the "Search" feature of the QC report to quickly jump to segmentations or labeling results.